daturkel/ayto/README.md

 ## Usage

-(For a fancier demo, see the [demo notebook](https://github.com/daturkel/ayto/blob/main/demo.ipynb).)
+For a walkthrough of all of `ayto`'s functionality, see the [demo notebook](https://github.com/daturkel/ayto/blob/main/demo.ipynb).

 ```python
 from ayto import AYTO